Linear Convergent Distributed Nash Equilibrium Seeking with Compression

-We tested three different compressors, the stochastic quantization compressor with $b=2$ and $q=\infty$ in \eqref{q1}, the Top-k compressor with $k=1$ in \eqref{topk} and the norm-sign compressor with $q=\infty$ in \eqref{normsign}.
-By setting the step-size as $\eta=0.01$, Fig. \ref{simu} shows that C-DNES with different compressors all converge linearly to the Nash equilibrium of the game and achieve the same performance as the conventional distributed Nash equilibrium seeking algorithm without information compression \cite{tatarenko2020geometric}.
-Moreover, the effectiveness of different compressors is illustrated in Fig. \ref{nbit}, which shows that Top-$1$ compressor achieves the lowest communication cost among all algorithms.
+We tested three different compressors, the stochastic quantization compressor with $b=2$ and $q=\infty$ in \eqref{q1} (Q), the Top-k compressor with $k=2$ in \eqref{topk} (TOP-2) and the Norm-sign compressor with $q=\infty$ in \eqref{normsign} (N-S).
+By setting the step-size as $\eta=0.01$, Fig. \ref{simu} shows that C-DNES with different compressors all converge linearly to the NE of the game and achieve the same performance as the conventional distributed Nash equilibrium seeking algorithm without information compression \cite{tatarenko2020geometric}.
+Moreover, the effectiveness of different compressors is illustrated in Fig. \ref{nbit} and Fig. \ref{com_nbit}, which shows that Norm-sign compressor achieves the lowest communication cost among all algorithms.
 Furthermore, all compressed schemes outperform the conventional distributed NE seeking algorithm in terms of the communication burden.